duncancmt/yoga/widget/NOTES.md

 - show current price of pair
 - show if price is in range or out
 - alert user if out of range (future can adjust position automatically)

+To generalize later:
+- PoolID's link works for 1 chain (mainnet Ethereum), need to switch RPC